-Kairi tries to be this through most of her screentime in the first Kingdom Hearts game, but she sometimes lets her inner worries slip.
+Kairi tries to be this through most of her screentime in Kingdom Hearts I game, but she sometimes lets her inner worries slip.

 Kelly Chambers, Shepard's Yeoman in Mass Effect 2 is surprisingly upbeat and friendly.
 Rather than reacting to some of your most vicious party members with a lot of fear, she instead sees them with a certain degree of curiosity.
 In fact, when you rescue and recruit Garrus, she notes that she's compelled to hug him and tell him it'll be all right for everything he's been through.